tlvince/talks/src/2018-03-18-disconnected-world.md

 ## Background

-* How many times have you seen "“Error Establishing A Database Connection" (Wordpress error)
+* How many times have you seen “Error Establishing A Database Connection" (Wordpress error)
   * Centralised, single point of failure
 * People are becoming more de-sensitised to decentralised, distributed systems
   * Bitcoin, blockchain
 * What happens when your favourite unicorn startup is bought or shut down?
   * Where does my data go?
 Can I still access it?

-## Conjectures
+## Learnings

 * Offline first is an enabler
 * It offers universal access to the internet regardless of how good your connection is